Detect, Retrieve, Comprehend: A Flexible Framework for Zero-Shot Document-Level Question Answering: Methodology

+The first step of our pipeline is to extract text from PDF documents.
+Libraries such as \pdfminer \cite{Shinyama2020PDFminer} and \tesseract \cite{Smith2007OCR} extract text from documents indiscriminately, including unwanted page numbers and footnotes, which would need to be filtered out before the extracted text can be used as context paragraphs.
+Thus, prior to text extraction, document layout analysis should be performed to detect targeted regions (from which text is to be extracted).

-Document layout analysis models offer targeted region detection by learning to first organize the document into its constituent components.
+Document layout analysis models are trained to segment a document into its constituent components (e.g., paragraphs, figures, and tables).
 The Document Image Transformer (\dit) \cite{li2022dit} is designed for layout analysis and text detection. \dit uses a masked image modeling objective to pretrain a Vision Transformer \cite{dosovitskiy2021ViT} without labels.
 It supports prediction of semantic region bounding boxes and segmentation masks.
 Predicted regions are then passed to OCR tools for text extraction.
-We use \dit on documents to extract body paragraphs and captions for downstream evidence retrieval and QA.